 Meanwhile, in the offline world, an additional security feature for debit cards is the Chip and Pin set up that all new cards come with.
 This means that you cannot make a purchase at a story without the PIN number.
 Although transactions under £30 can now be made with a tap of the card on the machine – no signature or PIN required.

 Online, hacking and fraud are a fact of life, and for debit card users it is important to be aware that under the terms of the contract you have with your bank, there is no obligation for them to pay back any money that is lost through online fraud.
 So, should your card details become compromised and money taken from your account, you might find that the bank is not quick to help out.
-This may be a good reason to consider using a credit card as an alternative payment method.

 If you are looking for another payment option, then you could also consider an eWallet casino.
 These deposit methods are generally seen as more secure – you don’t have to enter any bank details.
 They are also a good way to manage money as you can monitor all your gambling site transactions in one place.